Revved by Sturgis Rally, COVID-19 infections move fast, far

 “It’s a very good thing for the town,” Peck said of the rally.

 But events like Sturgis concern health experts, who see infections growing without regard to city and state boundaries.
-Dr. Jawad Nazir, an infectious disease expert at the University of South Dakota medical school said they reveal the “failure” of the federal government to coordinate tracking of the virus.
+Without a nationally-coordinated testing and tracing system, containing infections in a scenario like Sturgis is “almost impossible,” said Dr. Howard Koh, a professor at the Harvard School of Public Health who worked at the Department of Health and Human Services under former President Barack Obama.

+“We would need a finely orchestrated national system and we are far from that,” he said.
+“We are really witnessing a 50-state effort with all of them going in different directions right now.”

+Kris Ehresmann, infectious disease director at the Minnesota Department of Health, on Friday advised people to quarantine for two weeks if they attended the rally.

 Follow Stephen Groves on Twitter: https://twitter.com/stephengroves